-As well, to support our delivery of health care programs and services, we have established partnerships with health service organizations in our region, including: CLSC, Centre L’Escale, First Nation of Quebec & Labrador Health and Social Services Commission, Gesgapegiaq Health and Social Services, Addiction Services (New Brunswick), Regie Regional Gaspe and First Nations and Inuit Health Branch Indigenous Services Canada/Government of Canada (FNIHB/QC).
+As well, to support our delivery of health care programs and services, we have established partnerships with health service organizations in our region, including CLSC, Public Health, First Nation of Quebec & Labrador Health and Social Services Commission (FNQLHSSC), Gesgapegiaq Health and Social Services, Addiction Services (New Brunswick), Regie Regional Gaspe and First Nations and Inuit Health Branch Indigenous Services Canada/Government of Canada (FNIHB/QC).

-The Listuguj Community Health Services under the leadership of the Director of Health along with their affiliate (Health liaison to Chief and Band Council), plan to work towards achieving their vision by providing culturally appropriate programs and services that are fully accountable and completely transparent to Listuguj community members.
+The Listuguj Community Health Services under the leadership of the Director of health along with their affiliate (Health Liaison to Chief and Council), plan to work towards achieving their vision by providing culturally appropriate programs and services that fully accountable and completely transparent to Listuguj community members.

 Develop and deliver health services based on Mi’gmaq peoples’ traditional understanding and approach to health.
 In this way, a respectful and supportive environment is created between staff, community and the LMG.

-In case you have to go to the Emergency Department during the weekend you must provide a medical attestation signed and dated by treating physician or nurse in charge from the emergency department along with taxi receipts in order to be reimbursed.
+In case you have to go to the Emergency Department during the weekend you must provide a medical attestation and taxi receipts in order to be reimbursed.

 Medical Transportation Supervisor